bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/archive.md

 The research proposal subject line also refers to Project S.Y.K.O, likely referring to the character [Syko](../characters/syko).
 More information about this project might be behind some of the redacted lines.

+{% include content/info.html
+title="Continue the story with Nex Gen corporation" content="The rest of the companies shady business is documented in the [Nex Gen Corporation](nex-gen-corporation) article."
+%}

 ***

 ## Other experiments